ng-Classic/ng-classic/packages/compiler-cli/src/ngtsc/incremental/README.md

 (in practice, the TypeScript feature of `const enum` declarations breaks this overly simple model)

-In Angular Classicapplications, however, this optimization is not nearly so simple.
-The emit of a `.js` file in Angular Classicis affected in four main ways:
+In Angular Classic applications, however, this optimization is not nearly so simple.
+The emit of a `.js` file in Angular Classic is affected in four main ways:

 * Just as in plain TS, it depends on the contents of the input `.ts` file.
 * It can be affected by expressions that were statically evaluated during analysis of any decorated